mr-poston-cs/apcsp-b/index.md

 # Announcements

-Weekly schedules has been moved to their own pages so you can go back in time (so to speak).
-We are currently on *Week 12* so you will see that one to the left.
-I will also try to get our past weeks up there over the next little bit so you can reveiw if needed.
+All weekly schedules have now been moved to their own pages on the left so you can go back in time (so to speak). ...
+We are currently on *Week 12*!

 Other important dates or announcements will be here in the future!

 <img src="https://www.dominicavibes.dm/wp-content/uploads/2016/09/Announcement-Icon.jpg" alt="announcement" height="400">

+### Remember:
   - *Anything not completed in class becomes homework*
     - *HW Assignments not submitted by class time next day will be late and you will not get points*
   - *PSETs not turned in will be counted off 5 points/percent each day they are late*